pyto-p/pyto-p/README.md

 I am Sebastian a.k.a <strong>pyto-p</strong>, 20 years old, a computer science student at Polytechnic University of the Philippines.

 I am an aspiring full-stack web developer that loves to put my thoughts on programming.
 Started my journey way back 2020, I have learned different programming languages such as C, Java, and Python.
 My interests in this field are web development, and data science.
+I code software apps that make me and my clients' lives easier.
 I build and publish here all of my notable projects to showcase my skills, interests, and proficiency.

 <p align="center">
   <img src="https://media.giphy.com/media/RhMmGFlRGT1UtgGTaD/giphy.gif" width="300">